jaypalexa/baseballink/pages/magazine/vol_1_no_2/bi_vol_1_no_2_5th_dimensional.md

 </p>

 <p>
   <strong>5th Inning:</strong> Because our 3-space is merely a "slice" of 4-space, the 2-out grand slam by the 4-Space cleanup hitter appears only briefly in our space as it sails through the slice and over their 4-D outfield wall as well.
-(As our wall in 3-space is a curve though 2 dimensions, their "wall" is a curve through 3-dimensions -- that is, a sphere.)
+(As our wall in 3-space is a curve though 2 dimensions, their "wall" is a curve through 3-dimensions &mdash; that is, a sphere.)
 Score: 7 to 1, Tessaracts.
 </p>

 <p>